Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Discussion

-In the first case study, we demonstrate a surprising result that human professional Go players did not modify their strategy even after they noticed that AlphaGo beat humans.
-We find that the educational tools accompanied with open-source AI programs led to human players' behavioral change.
-In Appendix, we corroborate this finding by comparing the behavioral change of human players who had access to AI programs versus who did not\footnote{In Appendix \ref{appendix2}, we examine the gap measure of professional Go players who served in military during the time the AI programs were available.
-Those who could not learn from the AI programs due to military service were found to show no improvement over time, which corroborates our findings on human adaptation.}.
-The result emphasizes that it is not enough to show the efficacy of AI to induce a human adaptation.
-It highlights that humans do not adapt their high-stake decisions to AI until they understand it.
-As seen in the first study, our measure can be used to track the level of human adaptation to AI, providing what is necessary for human adaptation.
+\paragraph{Implications} The results from our first study highlight the importance of explainable AI for human learning.
+Surprisingly, professional Go players did not modify their strategy after observing \textit{actions} of AI (AlphaGo) that beat a top human player.
+The human experts started making better decisions only after they gained insight into \textit{reasoning process} of AI from open-source AI programs.
+In Section 2 of the Appendix, we corroborate this finding by comparing the change in decision quality of human players who had access to the AI programs versus who did not\footnote{We examine the \textit{Human-AI Gap} of professional Go players who served in the military when AI programs were available.
+Those who could not learn from the AI programs due to military service show no improvement over time, providing further evidence to our findings on human adaptation.}.
+These results suggest that AI designed to improve human decision making will be more effective if it produces outputs that humans can understand themselves rather than outputs that humans must memorize without understanding.